ParkerSm1th/ParkerSm1th/README.md

 Currently, I work at [Magical](https://getmagical.com), Magical is a productivity app that uses AI to speed up repetitive tasks as you work.
 No integrations, APIs, or magic wands required!

 ### 👔 Experience
-I've worked on many large projects such as PalaceInterative, PalaceNetwork, [UpBeatRadio](https://upbeatradio.net), and many more.
-I've become experienced in Typescript, PHP, Java, and the MERN stack.
+I've worked on many large projects such as [Beam](https://beamapp.ai), PalaceInterative, [UpBeatRadio](https://upbeatradio.net), and many more.
+I've become experienced in Typescript, Next.JS, SQL, PHP, and Java.

 ### 📫 Contact
 To contact me quickly and easily, DM me on Twitter or Discord.